-While the Federal Stafford Loan and the Federal PLUS Loans may have lower rates, flexible repayment terms, and are highly accessible to students, sometimes they just don’t provide enough money to complete your degree(s).
+While the federal loans and the federal PLUS loans may have lower interest rates, flexible repayment terms, and are highly accessible to students, sometimes federal loans just don’t provide enough money to complete your degree(s).

 Both undergraduate and graduate students who have already maxed out their federal aid can consider private student loans for education costs.
 Private loans can be a little harder to qualify for than federal student loans, and rates may range from 5.75% to more than 11% depending on your profile.

 Using a cosigner may help provide a lower APR or help a student borrower get approved.